Thousands of workers were fired over vaccine mandates. For some, the fight goes on

 A judge ordered New York City to reinstate workers fired over the mandate, but the city is appealing

-On October 24, a New York state judge ruled that the city's vaccine mandate for public employees was arbitrary and capricious, and therefore in violation of the state constitution.
-He ordered the city to reinstate city employees who'd been fired over the mandate with back pay.
+On Oct.
+24, a New York state judge ruled that the city's vaccine mandate for public employees was arbitrary and capricious, and therefore in violation of the state constitution.
+He ordered the city to reinstate city employees who had been fired over the mandate with back pay.

 The next day, New York City filed a notice of appeal, indicating its intent to fight the judge's decision.
 (The city won't comment on the case, other than to say it has no obligation to reinstate workers while the appeal is pending.)